 Simply put, yes.
 At just $89.50 per pair, they’re comparable to many denim brands and cost far less than luxury options.
 And on top of all of that, our team was impressed with the overall fit and quality of the denim.
 It makes you wonder why you’d ever pay more for less environmentally conscious jeans in the first place.

 For more information about the new circular denim collection click here.
-And to score a great deal on Frank And Oak's Style Plan (which includes 20% off all items, free shipping, free returns and other awesome perks), use the code CNN at checkout from now until August 31.
-You'll save $35 off your first order.
+And to score a great deal on Frank And Oak’s Style Plan (which includes 20% off all items, free shipping, free returns and other awesome perks), use the code CNN25 at checkout from now until September 30.
+You’ll save $25 plus a waived styling fee on your first box.

 Note: The price above reflects the retailer’s listed price at the time of publication.